 Data provider Institute for Marine Mammal Studies Originating data center Satellite Tracking and Analysis Tool (STAT) Project partner We are partnering with 3 local high schools that will track the sea turtles' progress.
 The turtles were named after the schools' respective mascots: Greyhound (Ocean Springs High School), Admiral (Gulfport High School), and Bearcat (Long Beach High School).

-Coleman A. 2017.
+Coleman A. 2022.
 IMMS Ridley 7.
 Data downloaded from OBIS-SEAMAP (http://seamap.env.duke.edu/dataset/1211) on yyyy-mm-dd and originated from Satellite Tracking and Analysis Tool (STAT; http://www.seaturtle.org/tracking/index.shtml?project_id=1043).

+Turtles are an important component of the ecosystem, and may serve as a key biological indicator of the health of their environments.
+They are constantly impacted by a variety of both natural and anthropogenic factors.
 Satellite telemetry is a powerful tool for examining short- and long-term movements of these protected species and enhancing conservation and management efforts.
 These observations will allow us to examine how much time these turtles actually spend in the Mississippi Sound and what microhabitats they utilize.
 The use of satellite tags on recently rehabilitated and released sea turtles will increase our knowledge about the daily activities and habitat fidelity of these animals.